neevek/omnip/README.md

 3. Proxy chaining with the `--upstream` option. e.g. `--upstream http://ip:port` or `--upstream socks5://ip:port` to forward payload to another http proxy or SOCKS proxy.
 4. Proxy over [QUIC](https://quicwg.org/), i.e. `http+quic`, `socks5+quic` and `socks4+quic`.
 For example:
     * Start a QUIC server backed by an HTTP proxy on a remote server (HTTP proxy over QUIC):
-      * `rsproxy -a http+quic://0.0.0.0:3515`
+      * `omnip -a http+quic://0.0.0.0:3515`
     * Start a local SOCKS5 proxy and forward all its traffic to the HTTP proxy server through QUIC tunnel (everything is encrypted):
-      * `rsproxy -a socks5://127.0.0.1:9000 --upstream http+quic://DOMAIN:3515`
+      * `omnip -a socks5://127.0.0.1:9000 --upstream http+quic://DOMAIN:3515`

     Note: The commands above will use auto-generated self-signed certificate for QUIC, which is for demonstration only.
 Domain name with certificate issued by trusted CA are recommended.
-For more details, see README of the [rstun](https://github.com/neevek/rstun) project, which rsproxy uses to implement proxy over QUIC.
+For more details, see README of the [rstun](https://github.com/neevek/rstun) project, which omnip uses to implement proxy over QUIC.
 And remember to set a password for the server with the `-p` or `--password` option.

 5. Supports simple proxy rules, traffic will be relayed to upstream if the requested domain matches one of the proxy rules, this is for achieving *Smart Proxy* to control which domains should be forwarded through the tunnel, for example:
     * example.com